Patent Attorney Search: Everything You Need To Know

 How to Become a Patent Attorney

 The USPTO can disbar, or drop individuals from training if the individual is responsible for gross misconduct.
-This misconduct could be presented in a full hearing that includes the presentation of clear and convincing proof in regards to the misconduct.
-The USPTO will obtain and, in acceptable instances, act upon complaints towards attorneys and brokers.
+This misconduct could be presented in a full hearing that includes the presentation of clear and convincing proof in regard to the misconduct.
+The USPTO will obtain and, in acceptable instances, act upon complaints toward attorneys and brokers.
 The fees that patent attorneys or brokers charge to inventors for services rendered are not subject to regulation by the USPTO.

-Concrete proof of overcharging could be a cause for USPTO motion; however, the USPTO does not often intervene in disputes regarding charges.
+Concrete proof of overcharging could be a cause for a USPTO motion; however, the USPTO does not often intervene in disputes regarding charges.

 How to Find a Good Patent Attorney